Goals

 Goals on the dashboard

-Goals appear in two places on your dashboard: the Conversions and Conversion Rate KPIs, and the Goals panel.
+Goals appear in three places on your dashboard: the Conversions and Conversion Rate KPIs, the Goals panel, and every breakdown panel when a goal cross-filter is active.

 Conversions KPI